The Fugitives (TV series): Episode guide

 Meanwhile, Fleecey is still rattling around in the boot of Boyer and Lomas's car.
 The two EmbroGen operatives receive a signal from Jay's mobile phone and drive off to intercept it, unaware that the phone was switched on by Maggie and is currently lying in an area of waste ground.
 While Boyer and Lomas search for the phone, Fleecey takes the opportunity to slip out of the boot undetected.
 She is later discovered in her hiding place by Maggie.

 Jay comes to his senses when Uncle Harry refuses to follow Mel's suggestion that he should throw the memory stick into the fire and instead, puts it straight into his safe.
 Now realising that Mel was right about Uncle Harry all along, they wait until nightfall to make a daring escape from his house.
 After they spend the night sleeping in a barn, Jay reveals to Mel that the memory stick he gave to Uncle Harry was a fake – he left the real one with Maggie!
 He and Mel manage to make their way back to Maggie's car where they are reunited with Fleecey.

 Salko is furious when he hears that Uncle Harry has allowed Jay to slip through his fingers and orders Boyer and Lomas to locate him and remove him from the project...for good!

 The two distraught mothers Glenda and Lorraine unite in a bid to locate their missing children.
 Now that Marshall has gone back to work for EmbroGen, Lorraine's convinced that the company is at the root of Mel, Jay and Fleecey's disappearance.
 The two women pay a visit to EmbroGen HQ and refuse to leave the front desk until someone can tell them what is going on.
 Then Boyer appears and takes Lorraine and Glenda on a guided tour of the building.
 When the two women ask to see Marshall, Boyer insists that there is no-one by that name working for EmbroGen.

 As his wife leaves the building, Marshall is taken down to the underground laboratory by Salko and introduced to the clones.
 He is horrified when he discovers that EmbroGen have cloned his son, but while Jay is still on the run, he has no choice but to aid Salko in his plan to create a world full of perfect children.

-Although he is initially delighted to be reunited with Fleecey, Jay knows that there is no way that he can continue to stay on the run with a nine-year-old in tow, especially when she is already seriously getting on Mel's nerves.
+Although he is initially delighted to be reunited with Fleecey, Jay knows that there is no way that he can continue to stay on the run with a nine-year-old in tow, especially when she is already getting on Mel's nerves.
 As he, Mel and Maggie begin to consider their next move, Salko and Boyer have achieved a breakthrough back at EmbroGen – their cameras have taken photographs of Maggie – surely it won't take very long to locate such a colourful and well-known local character.